WWE News: Roman Reigns Wanted To Protect His Daughter From Those Who Talked Down His Leukemia Battle

-When Roman Reigns revealed back in October that he was once again battling Leukemia, the fans of the professional wrestling world were shocked and distraught.
+When Roman Reigns revealed back in October that he was once again battling leukemia, the fans of the professional wrestling world were shocked and distraught.
 Still, as hard as it may have been for all of them to take the news, WWE fans didn’t have it nearly as bad as the superstar himself.
-Even then, Reigns wasn’t thinking about just himself and the hardships that were ahead of him, but his mind was on his family and more specifically, his daughter.
+Even then, Reigns wasn’t thinking about just himself and the hardships that were ahead of him, but his mind was on his family and, more specifically, his daughter.

 After four months out of the ring, Roman Reigns recently returned to Monday Night Raw and already scored a big victory at Fastlane this past Sunday.
 He teamed with his brothers in The Shield one last time and they defeated the team of Baron Corbin, Bobby Lashley, and Drew McIntyre in the main event.